ajayvarghese2000/Cloud-Server/README.md

   	},
-  	"cam": base64,		# The image from the object-detection camera base64 encoded "tcam": base64		# The image from the thermal camera base64 encoded }
+  	"cam": base64,		# The image from the object-detection camera base64 encoded "tcam": base64		# The image from the thermal camera base64 encoded
+	"person" : bool		# See if a person was detected or not }
 ```
 Most of the data in the data packet is self-explanatory with exception of the base64 encoded images.